General Transfer Credit Acceptance Policy

 Note: If your college/university is not listed in the database, it does not mean UVU

-doesn't or won't accept credit from that institution.
-This database shows all previously
+does not or will not accept credit from that institution.
+This database shows all

 Transcript Process and Evaluation